ckan/ckanext-scheming/README.md

 single-choice fields.
 The `label`s are human-readable text for the dataset editing form and the `value`s are stored in the dataset field or are used for tag names in tag vocabularies.

-A validator is automatically added for creating or updating datasets that only allows values from this list.

 ### `tag_vocabulary`